Chain-Cart01/ChainCart-frontend/README.md

 Our platform utilizes CosmWasm, a WebAssembly-based smart contract platform for the Xion ecosystem:

-### CosmWasm Smart Contracts

-Our platform utilizes CosmWasm, a WebAssembly-based smart contract platform for the Cosmos ecosystem:

 - **Security**: Rust-based contracts with strong type safety and memory safety guarantees
 - **Efficiency**: Faster execution and lower gas costs compared to EVM-based contracts
 - **Flexibility**: Ability to create complex escrow arrangements tailored to real estate needs